 Our research falls under the broad heading of cardiovascular mechanics.
 It is chiefly concerned with atherosclerosis, a disease characterised by the accumulation of fat, cells and fibrous proteins in the arterial wall that underlies most heart attacks and strokes.
-A brief description of each research area is given here; click on the links to find out more.
+A brief description of our research interests is shown below; please click on the tabs to find out more.

 Exchange of material between blood and the arterial wall seems to be a key factor in the initiation of atherosclerotic lesions; it depends on blood flow and nitric oxide signalling.
 As these early lesions grow, they can remain stable and benign, or they can develop into unstable (“vulnerable”) lesions with a large lipid-rich core that are prone to rupture, precipitating clinical events.
 We are testing whether early lesions develop into unstable plaques because of excessive wall uptake of plasma lipoproteins and whether this uptake again depends on flow and nitric oxide.